 - When will the training schedule for next year be posted?
 We will post any trainings for next year as arrangements are made.
-For the most part, trainings will be posted in October for the next year.
 Just keep checking our website for additional dates.

 - Do I need to attend the whole training in order to be certified?
 Yes.

 - Why are there different prices for different trainings?
-All trainings sponsored by InSight will be the same price.
-However, some state funeral organizations or other groups will sponsor trainings and will set their own price.
+National and state funeral organizations or other groups sponsor the trainings and set their own price.

 - How do I register?
 Registration information for each training is available by clicking on the date and location for each training in the blue box on our How to Become a Celebrant web page.

 - Most of your trainings are 3 days but the ICCFA University training is 5 days.
 Is there a difference in the training?
 The actual Celebrant training is the same.
-However, in order to fit the ICCFA University schedule an additional speaker or trainer is brought in.
-In 2015, an additional trainer worked with the group on improving their speaking skills.
+However, in order to fit the ICCFA University schedule an additional speaker or trainer is brought in, usually a trainer that works on speaking skills.

-- May I attend trainings that are sponsored by state funeral associations even though I am not a funeral director?
-Yes, the group will be mostly funeral directors but you may still attend.
+- May I attend trainings that are sponsored by funeral associations even though I am not a funeral director?
+Yes

 Celebrants in general